The Invincible Iron Fold

 “You have no idea what Tony Stark would say, do you?”

 I gingerly picked Iron Fold off of his finger and placed it on my own.
-I always loved the feel on the paper sliding on, making a character your own.
+I always liked finger puppets, making a character your own.
 “Okay, Clark,” I/Iron Fold said in my best Stark impression, “It’s time you work for a living.”
 I handed him back.

 “Yes, ma’am,” Clark chuckled, with a mock salute.
 “Now let’s go get that idiot.”